 The hospitality industry is famously welcoming to applicants with limited experience, so you’re in luck.
 Focus your resume on your ability to work in teams, be it in previous jobs or at school, as well as customer service skills.

-You don’t have to re-do the whole thing from scratch, but yes—you should tailor your resume to match the job description.
+You don’t have to re-do the whole thing from scratch, but yes—you should customize your online resume to match the job description.
 Swap out skills and work experience bullet points based on what’s most relevant for the role.